-Our travel programs for students, families, and community groups is rooted in two concepts.
+Our travel programs for community groups are rooted in two concepts.
 One is L'dor V'dor (Hebrew for from generation to generation) the Jewish ideal that each generation teaches and learns from each other their stories, history, traditions.
-The other is the idea that once we hear a witness we become their witness.
+The other is the idea that once we hear a witness, we become their witness.

-With these two concepts we planted the seed of our travel programs for students, families, and community groups with the intention that the groups would share with each other, learn from each other, and become each others witnesses to the history, tradition, and people they encounter on the journey.
+With these two concepts we planted the seed of our travel programs for community groups with the intention that the groups would share with each other, learn from each other, and become each other's witnesses to the history, tradition, and people they encounter on the journey.

-Our travel groups are relatively small (no more than 25 people at a time) and we stay in the heart of Jewish quarters in each city or town we visit.
-We learn, whenever possible, traditional cuisine, songs, or traditions all while enjoying local food.
+Our travel groups are relatively small (no more than 25 people at a time) and we stay in the heart of Jewish quarters in each city or town we visit whenever possible.
+We learn, whenever possible, about local traditions, songs, and art all while enjoying local food.

-Of course our programs center on Jewish life, culture, and the Holocaust so we do not recommend or allow children under 13 on our programs even if accompanied by their parents.
+Of course, our programs center on Jewish life, culture, and the Holocaust so these trips are for adults only.
 Visiting Holocaust sites can be highly emotional.
 This can help create strong communal bonds between people.